A Look at Mega Evolutions for the 2018 World Championships

 Mega Scizor

 Mega Scizor has only really succeeded on Rain teams.
 This is probably due to how being able to neutralize its crippling weakness to Fire type moves is very helpful.
-If there's one thing Mega Scizor needs, its terrain support.
-Tapu Lele's Psychic Terrain means it can't use Bullet Punch so Pokemon like Tapu Fini and Tapu Koko can become great partners for Scizor to help fix this issue.
+If there's one thing Mega Scizor needs, it's terrain support.
+Tapu Lele's Psychic Terrain means it can't use Bullet Punch, so Pokémon like Tapu Fini and Tapu Koko can become great partners for Scizor to help fix this issue.

 SUCCESSFUL TEAMS

-Malcolm Mackellar - Top 8 Melbourne Regionals
+Malcolm Mackellar - Top 8 Melbourne Regional

-Jairo Contreras - Top 8 Toronto Regionals
+Jairo Contreras - Top 8 Toronto Regional

 Mega Tyranitar

-Mega Tyranitar is a Pokemon that received early success from when Alessio Yuri used it to win Oceania Internationals.
-The strength of Mega Tyranitar is it essentially plays as a normal Dragon Dance Tyranitar, but the extra bulk and the ability to choose when to Mega Evolve to keep the sand up.
+Mega Tyranitar is a Pokémon that received early success when Alessio Yuri used it to win Oceania Internationals.
+The strength of Mega Tyranitar is that it essentially plays as a normal Dragon Dance Tyranitar, but the extra bulk and the ability to choose when to Mega Evolve to keep the sand up.
 You can read more on Tyranitar in this article on the site that was published very recently and linked here.

 SUCCESSFUL TEAMS

-Guntur Prabowo - 1st Place Melbourne Regionals
+Guntur Prabowo - 1st Place Melbourne Regional

-Aditya Subramanian - Top 8 Madison Regionals
+Aditya Subramanian - Top 8 Madison Regional

 Eric Rios - 1st Place Valencia Special Event (Link to team report)